vechain/vechain-indexer/README.md

 ### Option 2: Docker + IntelliJ (Recommended for debugging)

-- No need to copy `.env.example` to `.env` if you are using IntelliJ.
+- No need to copy the environment files if you are using IntelliJ.
 The default variables should connect to the infrastructure using localhost variables
 - Run: